-Mercedes have taken pole at every Australian Grand Prix since 2014, while Ferrari have won two of the last three Melbourne races.
+Mercedes took pole at every Australian Grand Prix between 2014 and 2019, while Ferrari have won three of the last four Melbourne races.
 Here’s everything you need to know about each team’s history at Albert Park!

 WINS: 1, POLES: 3, PODIUMS: 5 | 2022 RESULT: PEREZ 2nd, VERSTAPPEN DNF